 Why People Caulk Baseboards

-If caulk is applied to a baseboard, you find it in either of two places (and sometimes both):
+If caulk is applied to a baseboard, you find it in two places:

 - Top: A continuous line of caulk applied to the upper ridge of the baseboard, where the baseboard meets the wall.
 This caulk is usually applied because the baseboard does not hug the wall close enough.
 This "gappy" look only affects aesthetics, not function.
 Even in newer walls, you may find gentle curves which form gaps along the tops of the baseboards.